Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal cubics in the projective plane

-where the first factor is $m(\sigma)=2$, the factors $\frac{1}{2}$ and $4$ come from the relative splitting formula of Theorem \ref{thm_splitting_3} to compute the nodal invariant of type $\gamma_2$ in $\PP^2$ -- in this case the the $\frac{1}{2}$ is the permutation factor for the branches of the node obtained after splitting and $4$ comes from the divisor equation applied to remove the only contributing term $H \otimes H$ of the diagonal of $\PP^2$ in the relative splitting formula (here the correction term is zero as the contact point with $D_0$ is already fixed, whereas the insertion of the diagonal $\Delta_{D_0}=1 \otimes p + p \otimes 1$ would also impose a constraint on this point), the factor $2$ is the number of conics through $4$ points in $\PP^2$ tangent to a given line, and the last factor $1$ is the number of curves of class $D_0+3F$ passing through $4$ points in $\mathbb{F}_1$ and tangent to $D_0$ at a fixed point.
+where the first factor is $m(\sigma)=2$, the factor $4$ comes from the relative splitting formula of Theorem \ref{thm_splitting_3} to compute the nodal invariant of type $\gamma_2$ in $\PP^2$ (the factor $4$ comes from the divisor equation applied to remove the only contributing term $H \otimes H$ of the diagonal of $\PP^2$ in the relative splitting formula{\footnote{The correction term is zero as the contact point with $D_0$ is already fixed, whereas the insertion of the diagonal $\Delta_{D_0}=1 \otimes p + p \otimes 1$ would also impose a constraint on the contact point.}}), the factor $2$ is the number of conics through $4$ points in $\PP^2$ tangent to a given line, and the last factor $1$ is the number of curves of class $D_0+3F$ passing through $4$ points in $\mathbb{F}_1$ and tangent to $D_0$ at a fixed point.